The chemotherapy drug oxaliplatin is normally given together with other drugs to treat pancreatic cancer.

 Oxaliplatin can affect your throat, which can make it hard to swallow or breathe.
 If this happens when you are being given oxaliplatin, tell your nurse straight away.
 They may stop the infusion of oxaliplatin while they give you medicine to help with this.

-You may also get this side effect in the first few hours after having oxaliplatin – but this is normally only if you are out in the cold, or having a cold drink.
+You may also get this side effect in the first few hours after having oxaliplatin, but this is normally only if you are out in the cold or having a cold drink.
 It should stop a few days after your treatment.
-Try to avoid cold drinks and wrap up warm if you go out in the cold.
+Speak to your chemotherapy team about how to help prevent this.

 Sore mouth and mouth ulcers

 Oxaliplatin can make your mouth sore, or cause mouth ulcers which can be painful.
 Tell your chemotherapy team about any problems you have with your mouth.
-They can make sure you don’t have a mouth infection, and give you a mouthwash which should help.
+They can make sure you don’t have a mouth infection and give you a mouthwash which should help.
+You should also tell them if you have white spots in your mouth.
+This is a sign of oral thrush, which is normally easy to treat.

 Loss of appetite